MikeWeaver-dev/AIChef/README.md

 - for Backend:
   - Best to manually make a folder called "backend" and populate it with the folders in from "backend"

--Note: You will need to add your own API key to .env in backend
+- Note: You will need to add your own API key to .env in backend
--Note: The code here on GitHub does not have access to my Firebase server.
+- Note: The code here on GitHub does not have access to my Firebase server.
 It will still run with dummy props and have the same functionality